oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 1. Implementers MUST perform a risk assessment before implementing cross-device flows, weighing the risks from Cross-Device Cosnsent Phishing and Cross-Device Session Phishing attacks against benefits for users.
 2. Implementers SHOULD avoid cross-device flows if risks cannot be sufficiently mitigated.
-3. Implementers must follow the guidance provided in (#protocol-selection) for protocol selection.
+3. Implementers SHOULD follow the guidance provided in (#protocol-selection) for protocol selection.
 4. Implementers MUST implement practical mitigations as listed in (#practical-mitigations) that is appropriate for the use case, architecture, and selected protocols.
 5. Implementers SHOULD implement proximity checks as defined in (#establish-proximity) if possible.